Browsing Category

 After a quick stop at Punta Chiappa, we landed on the beach below the abbey.
 Upon arrival, you have options.
 You can climb the stone stairs up to reach the abbey immediately, take a hike up the hill beside it for the views, or just relax on the beach, as we saw a number of people doing.

-Many beaches in this area are filled with smooth stones rather than sand, so pack your aqua socks.
-The cobbles are really hard on tender feet!
+Pack your aqua socks.
+Many beaches in Liguria are covered with stones rather than sand.
+The cobbles are really hard on tender feet.

-There are two small restaurants on either side of the beach that we didn’t visit but seemed to be doing a good business.
+There are two small restaurants on either side of the beach.
+Both were busy but we didn’t eat at either.
 We climbed the steps, past the old rowboats and went inside to explore the maritime art, medieval artifacts, and antiquities housed on several floors of the abbey.
 We also visited the 10th century chapel and the crypt.

 Though the abbey was important in the 11th and 12th centuries, it fell into disrepair and in 1467 was abandoned by the Benedictine monks who founded it.
 Genoa’s Doria family assumed patronage which lasted until 1885.
 Many members of the prominent family are buried here in the striking grey and white marble crypt.